Root Canal Treatment NYC

 The entire procedure was, believe it or not, completely pain free!
 I left the office visit with some scripts for strong pain relievers but ended up not needing them at all. – Lily

-Root Canal Treatment Cost & Pricing in New York City
+Root Canal Cost & Pricing in NYC

 Both general dentists and root canal specialists can perform root canal treatment.
 The price of the endodontic treatment may vary between NYC endodontists and general dentists in Manhattan.
-To make the right decision, consider that an initial root canal treatment can only be performed once.
+To make the right decision, consider that an initial root canal can only be performed once.
 If it fails the next step is to retreat the root canal, do an apicoectomy (surgical removal of the infection at the root tip of the tooth, and if all fails extraction.
-Unfortunately, root canal treatments can fail, more often on the molars.
+Unfortunately, root canals can fail, more often on the molars.

 Root Canal Recovery